dotnet/runtime/docs/design/coreclr/jit/lsra-detail.md

     1. For determining whether an EH var should be a candidate for register allocation, e.g. if the defs outweight the uses.

+       - An initial investigation might only consider an EH var as a register candidate if it has a single use.
+One complication is that we sometimes generate better code for a non-register-candidate local than one that is always spilled (we don't support `RegOptional` defs).
+       Thus, it would be better to identify *before* building intervals whether we should consider it a candidate, but the problem with that is that we don't necessarily know at that time whether there is a single def.
+A possible approach:

+            - Add an `isSingleDef` flag to `Interval`.
+            - When allocating a use of a `writeThru` interval:
+                - If it's marked `isSingleDef`, allocate as usual.
+                - Otherwise, if it's `RegOptional`, don't allocate.
+                - Otherwise, allocate a register but spill it immediately.

     2. For determining when a definition of an EH var should be only stored to the stack, rather than also remaining live in the register.

         -   If the weight of the defs exceeds the weight of the blocks with successors in exception regions, consider spilling the `lclVar` to the stack only at those boundaries.

 The original issue to enable EH WriteThru is [#6212](https://github.com/dotnet/runtime/issues/6212).
 It remains open pending the resolution of the performance regressions.